openaustralia/theyvoteforyou/design_docs/design_persona.md

 # Parliamentary Vote Tracker Design Persona

 ## Overview
-*What is the character of the project in relationship to it’s users?*
+*What is the character of the project in relation to it’s users?*

 These are not dry, “parliamentary” records.
 This is useful information about how your elected representatives act on your behalf.